Cheeden/tp/docs/DeveloperGuide.md

    Example: New lesson progress added for Alex Yeoh: [2025-10-21] Introduced new algebra concepts The student’s lesson progress list is updated.
 Timestamp in the status bar is updated.
    3. Test case: `addprogress 0 lp/2025-10-21|Introduced new algebra concepts`<br>
    Expected: No lesson progress is added.
-Error details shown in the status message:
-   “Invalid command format! …”.
+Error message shown: "Invalid index.
+Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.
 Status bar remains the same.
    4. Test case: `addprogress 1 lp/invalid-date|Introduced new algebra concepts`<br>
    Expected: No lesson progress is added.
 Error details shown in the status message indicating invalid date format.
 Status bar remains unchanged.
    5. Test case: `addprogress 1 lp/2025-10-21|`<br>